 10 Nov 2020 Once Only Event

 The Edmund Barton Building, initially known as the Trade Group Offices, was designed by world-renowned architect Harry Seidler and constructed between 1969 and 1974.
 The building is a significant Australian landmark and is a listed place on the Commonwealth Heritage List.
 Nervi, one of Italy’s most influential modern architect-engineers, created inventive structural projects which explored the plastic potential of reinforced concrete.
-For the Edmund Barton Building, Studio Nervi designed the famous T-beam and I Beam which became a hallmark of Seidler’s work.

 Once Only Event

 10 Nov 2020